awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

 ## Download the LOA\-CFA<a name="create-connection-loa-cfa"></a>

 After we have processed your connection request, you can download the LOA\-CFA\.

-If you need to change the LOA\-CFA after it has been created \(for example, you need to change the ports\), contact AWS Support\.
+If the link is enabled, the LOA\-CFA is not yet available for you to download\.
+Check your email for a request for information\.

 Billing automatically starts when the port is active or 90 days after the LOA has been issued, whichever comes first\.
 You can avoid billing charges by deleting the port prior to activation or within 90 days of the LOA being issued\.